AudiusProject/audius-k8s-manifests/README.md

 kubectl apply -f <secret_from_audius>.yaml
 ```

 Next, update the logger tags in the fluentd daemonset with your name, so we can identify you.
-Replace `<SERVICE_PROVIDER_NAME>` with your name here: https://github.com/AudiusProject/audius-k8s-manifests/blob/master/audius/logger/logger.yaml#L208
+Replace `<SERVICE_PROVIDER_NAME>` with your name and `<SERVICE_TYPE_ID>` with the type of service and an id like `CREATOR_1` or `DISCOVERY_3` here: https://github.com/AudiusProject/audius-k8s-manifests/blob/master/audius/logger/logger.yaml#L208

 Now, apply the fluentd logger stack.